ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Is Node.js Still Enough?
-When to Move Your Backend to Rust - <a href="https://medium.com/@anshusinghal703/is-node-js-still-enough-when-to-move-your-backend-to-rust-61f5fc0c3f00?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From Zero to MERN: Episode 15: Express Middleware — The Layer Between Every Request and Response - <a href="https://issackpaul95.medium.com/from-zero-to-mern-episode-15-express-middleware-the-layer-between-every-request-and-response-62a01c1d25d7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anshu Singhal`**
+✍️ **posted by `Minoltan Issack`**

-<blockquote>Alright, so picture this: your Node.js backend, a trusty ol’ workhorse, has been chugging along, handling requests like a champ.
-But…
+<blockquote>Part 15 of the MERN Stack from Zero series.
+Read Part 14 — Express.js Intro here
 Continue reading on Medium »</blockquote>

 <h3>2.
-The One API Design Rule That Simplified My Frontends Forever - <a href="https://blog.devgenius.io/the-one-api-design-rule-that-simplified-my-frontends-forever-3edc5e45df96?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How JavaScript Runs Your Code: A Simple Step by Step Guide - <a href="https://medium.com/@naveengehani999/how-javascript-runs-your-code-a-simple-step-by-step-guide-7e670872910e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Razvan Ludosanu`**
+✍️ **posted by `Lazy Learnings With Naveen Gehanî`**

-<blockquote>The hidden cost of inconsistent error responses.
+<blockquote>If you are learning JavaScript, you might wonder what happens when your code actually runs.
+We learn best when we practice first and look…
-Continue reading on Dev Genius »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-Client-side routing with React Router: routes, nested routes, params, query strings, navigation… - <a href="https://medium.com/@gm962460/client-side-routing-with-react-router-routes-nested-routes-params-query-strings-navigation-a1ee6ef5d954?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+A Small Cleanup Function Caused a Production Incident - <a href="https://medium.com/@parthdot404/a-small-cleanup-function-caused-a-production-incident-1b9740c1392c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gautam Makavana`**
+✍️ **posted by `Parth Kadam`**

-<blockquote>What is Client-Side Routing?
+<blockquote>When users started receiving duplicate notifications, the notification service was the obvious suspect.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Node.js to Rust at Scale: Performance Wins vs. Engineering Friction - <a href="https://levelup.gitconnected.com/node-js-to-rust-at-scale-performance-wins-vs-engineering-friction-a840cf939126?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Moving from migrate-mongo to mongo-migrate-kit Without Re-Running Old Migrations - <a href="https://medium.com/@guptasantosh327/moving-from-migrate-mongo-to-mongo-migrate-kit-without-re-running-old-migrations-df9d20747526?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aditya Suryawanshi`**
+✍️ **posted by `Santosh Gupta`**

-<blockquote>The benchmark looked like a no-brainer.
-Then we shipped it.
+<blockquote>Part 2 of the MongoDB Migration Problems Series
-Continue reading on Level Up Coding »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
-API Authentication Explained: API Key vs Bearer Token (JWT) vs OAuth 2.0 - <a href="https://medium.com/@uyanhewagetr/api-authentication-explained-api-key-vs-bearer-token-jwt-vs-oauth-2-0-d383d7cfdf60?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Designing a Self-Healing Dual-Site Connection Factory for Mongoose - <a href="https://medium.com/@kaner.assaf/designing-a-self-healing-dual-site-connection-factory-for-mongoose-2aa7800df15b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Thisharika Rangani`**
+✍️ **posted by `Kaner Assaf`**

-<blockquote>If you’re learning backend development, API integration, Node.js, or preparing for integration engineering roles, authentication is one of…
+<blockquote>How to prevent startup crashes when a service relies on two separate, independent MongoDB instances.
 Continue reading on Medium »</blockquote>

 <h3>6.
-Demystifying Node.js: Why It Powers the Modern Web (and How It Actually Works) - <a href="https://medium.com/@shilpasree.n.45/demystifying-node-js-why-it-powers-the-modern-web-and-how-it-actually-works-21eb03c1563c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shilpasree N `**

-<blockquote>A beginner-friendly guide to Event Loops, Single-Threading, and why JavaScript conquered the backend.
-Continue reading on Medium »</blockquote>

-<h3>7.
-Cookies vs JWT in Node.js: How They Work, Security Trade-offs, and When to Use Each - <a href="https://javascript.plainenglish.io/cookies-vs-jwt-in-node-js-how-they-work-security-trade-offs-and-when-to-use-each-b9175f678b6a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Method vs Function as Property in JS/TS Classes: A Node.js Profiling Experiment - <a href="https://medium.com/norsys-octogone/method-vs-function-as-property-in-js-ts-classes-a-node-js-profiling-experiment-b344e6852825?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Developer Awam`**

-<blockquote>Every time you start building an authentication system, the same question comes up: “Should I use JWT or cookies?”
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>8.
-Node.js + TypeScript Production Checklist: 12 Things Before You Go Live - <a href="https://medium.com/@chiragmehta900/node-js-typescript-production-checklist-12-things-before-you-go-live-bcbc893e7cd8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chirag Mehta`**
+✍️ **posted by `Thomas VERHOKEN`**

-<blockquote>Most Node.js apps skip at least 5 of these.
-Check them before your production launch, not after.
+<blockquote>Do Arrow Function Class Fields Cost More?
+Theory says “yes”, let’s find out in practice !
-Continue reading on Medium »</blockquote>
+Continue reading on norsys-octogone »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Can a Ready-Made Taxi Booking Clone Script Still Compete? - <a href="https://medium.com/@allclonescript/can-a-ready-made-taxi-booking-clone-script-still-compete-69fe4e7851f9?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Hidden Cost of useEffect: How React’s Most-Used Hook Quietly Destroys Performance - <a href="https://medium.com/@ronikdedhia/the-hidden-cost-of-useeffect-how-reacts-most-used-hook-quietly-destroys-performance-a50744ea6ca5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Allclonescript`**
+✍️ **posted by `Ronik Dedhia`**

-<blockquote>Discover if taxi booking clone scripts remain a smart and profitable choice in 2026.
+<blockquote>I’ve reviewed hundreds of React components over the past four years.
+In that time, one pattern has caused more performance regressions…
 Continue reading on Medium »</blockquote>

 <h3>2.
-I Had a 12GB Agent Conversation Log and Only 640MB RAM -Here’s the Python Code That Actually Worked - <a href="https://blog.stackademic.com/i-had-a-12gb-agent-conversation-log-and-only-640mb-ram-heres-the-python-code-that-actually-worked-3d171ee1d187?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+System Design 101 — Part 1: How Does Amazon Actually Work? - <a href="https://medium.com/@vivekjdwork/system-design-101-part-1-how-does-amazon-actually-work-832974785146?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `TensAI`**
+✍️ **posted by `Vivek  Dhamanemath`**

-<blockquote>12GB of nested AI agent logs.
-640MB of RAM.
-Here is the streaming pipeline that actually survived.
+<blockquote>You’ve used Amazon a thousand times.
+You click “Buy Now,” and within milliseconds — your order is confirmed, a warehouse is notified, a…
-Continue reading on Stackademic »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-What Is the Difference Between a UX Designer, UI Designer, and Web Designer? - <a href="https://medium.com/@Abhisheksahu20/what-is-the-difference-between-a-ux-designer-ui-designer-and-web-designer-1e62689787a7?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Learn CSS Basics in 2026: The Complete Roadmap to Introduction, Syntax, and First Styling - <a href="https://medium.com/@bikkisingh/learn-css-basics-in-2026-the-complete-roadmap-to-introduction-syntax-and-first-styling-04df80b2705c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `William`**
+✍️ **posted by `Bikki Singh`**

-<blockquote>You’ve seen these job titles everywhere.
+<blockquote>From "What is CSS?” to writing your first professional stylesheet—everything a beginner needs to know before their first web dev…
 Continue reading on Medium »</blockquote>

 <h3>4.
+Project Full Stack Responsive E-Commerce Website Project for Students - <a href="https://medium.com/@aishwaryajadhav7558/project-full-stack-responsive-e-commerce-website-project-for-students-dd035316bac7?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Web Designing Theory`**

+<blockquote>🚀 **Project Full Stack Responsive E-Commerce Website Project for Students** 🎓
+Continue reading on Medium »</blockquote>

+<h3>5.
+Laravel JSON:API Resources: Your API Responses Are Probably Inconsistent and Your Clients Are… - <a href="https://sadiqueali.medium.com/laravel-json-api-resources-your-api-responses-are-probably-inconsistent-and-your-clients-are-ecb09502cf8f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Sadique Ali`**

+<blockquote>Sparse fieldsets, compound documents, relationship links, error objects, and pagination metadata — Laravel 13’s first-party JSON:API…
+Continue reading on Medium »</blockquote>

+<h3>6.
+7 Smart Ways to B,uying Google Ads Accounts Safely in 2026 - <a href="https://medium.com/@natalieju6macdonald37/7-smart-ways-to-b-uying-google-ads-accounts-safely-in-2026-07be621e1dcf?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `PVA IT Point`**

+<blockquote>Learn 7 smart ways to buy Google Ads accounts safely in 2026 while understanding account management, digital advertising skills, and…
+Continue reading on Medium »</blockquote>

+<h3>7.
+Why Idempotency Is Harder Than Most Articles Suggest - <a href="https://medium.com/@ujjawalr/why-idempotency-is-harder-than-most-articles-suggest-4253e45da356?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ujjawal Rohra`**

+<blockquote>The Button You Clicked Twice
+Continue reading on Medium »</blockquote>

-Why Hiring the Best Freelance Web Developer in Gujarat Is a Smart Business Investment - <a href="https://medium.com/@ramoliyajay9/why-hiring-the-best-freelance-web-developer-in-gujarat-is-a-smart-business-investment-4ffdf5fa4f6a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>8.
+The Browser URL Is the New Screenshot for Web Prototypes - <a href="https://medium.com/@bbfu0382/the-browser-url-is-the-new-screenshot-for-web-prototypes-e9372ca6f5a3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ramoliyajay`**
+✍️ **posted by `Neurobin`**

-<blockquote>In today’s competitive digital landscape, businesses can no longer rely solely on social media or word-of-mouth marketing.
-A professional…
+<blockquote>Screenshots are still everywhere in product work.
 Continue reading on Medium »</blockquote>

 <br/>